Headlabs/business-plan/business-plan/five-year-plan.md

 # 2016
+- [ ] Connect with 1000+ VR companies/developers about our product.
+- [ ] Reach 500 stars in our Best Practices Guide

 # 2017
 - [ ] By Q1 2017 to be #1 in Google Search Results for "vr design."